 The BEMIP High-Level Group priorities are implemented in a coordinated approach through a comprehensive set of measures captured in dedicated Action Plans.

-Achievements under BEMIP, as well as developments in the energy sector, including the revision of the European macro-regional strategies, the new EU Multi-Annual Financial Framework and the updated energy and climate targets for 2030, in accordance with the Climate Target Plan, called for a the adoption of a third revised action plan in 2021.
+BEMIP achievements, energy sector developments, the revision of the European macro-regional strategies, the EU Multi-Annual Financial Framework and the 2030 energy and climate targets, in accordance with the Climate Target Plan, called for a revised plan in 2021.

 Achievements and activities